hertogp/iptable/README.md

 for host in iptable.hosts(prefix[, true]) do   -- iterate across hosts in prefix
     print(host)                                --> optionally include netw/bcast
 end

+for pfx in iptable.subnets(prefix, 26) do      -- iterate prefix's subnets
+    print(pfx)                                 --> new prefix len optional is end                                            --> defaults to 1 bit longer

 -- table functions